facebookresearch/Mephisto/examples/static_react_task_with_worker_opinion/README.md

 ### Adding `WorkerOpinion` widget

-To see how to add this widget, read [mephisto-task-addons README](../../packages/mephisto-task-addons/README.md)
+To see how to add this widget, read [mephisto-addons README](packages/mephisto-addons/README.md)

 Once a worker submits an opinion from the form below the main task that will be available to the researcher in TaskReview app.
 There is a page with all opinions for a Task and "Worker Opinion" collapsable block on Unit review page if a worker left their opinion.